-WE HAVE NOW REACHED OUR LIMITED NUMBER OF HOUSEHOLDS, PLEASE EXPRESS YOUR INTEREST ONLY IF YOU WANT TO UPGRADE YOUR HOME WITH ENERGY RETROFIT MEASURES.
+ALL SMART APPLIANCES HAVE NOW BEEN DELIVERED TO PARTICIPATING HOUSEHOLDS.
+PLEASE ONLY EXPRESS YOUR INTEREST BY COMPLETING THE QUESTIONNAIRE IF YOU WANT TO UPGRADE YOUR HOME WITH ENERGY EFFICIENT MEASURES.

-This is the first part of a two phase project to make homes more energy efficient.
-Following on from the offer of a free smart appliance we’ll be offering a range of more traditional energy saving measures for your home including loft insulation, cavity wall insulation, new boilers and solar PV.
-Grant funding will be available to help you cover the cost and some of these will even be available as fully funded installations.
-Phase 2 will be available later on in the year.
-If you’re interested, let us know by completing the registration form so that our team can be in touch as soon as this offer becomes available.
+Following on from the offer of smart appliances, we are now offering a range of more traditional energy saving measures for homeowners including loft and cavity wall insulation, a new boiler and solar panels.
+Grant funding is available to help you cover the cost and some of these could even be available as fully funded installations.
+If you are interested, let us know by completing the Energy Efficiency Measures Questionnaire.
+Our team will then be in touch with you as soon as possible.

 Smart Homes Energy Champion

-If reducing energy and our impact on the environment is a particular passion of yours, you could also become a Smart Homes Energy Champion!
+If you are passionate about reducing energy use and your carbon footprint, you could become a Smart Homes Energy Champion!

-The REPLICATE Project is working with Bristol Energy Network to train and support a group of Energy Champions who are keen to share their knowledge and enthusiasm with others in order to help them save electricity and gas.
+The REPLICATE project is working with Bristol Energy Network to train and support a group of Energy Champions who are keen to share their knowledge and enthusiasm with others, and help them save electricity and gas.

-As a Smart Homes Energy Champion you could get involved in activities ranging from demonstrating new technologies (such as the smart appliances) and ‘draught busting’ to learning how to construct solar panels and providing advice to others about how to make their homes energy efficient.
-You might also be able to try the smart appliances yourself!
+As a Smart Homes Energy Champion you could get involved in activities ranging from demonstrating new technologies (such as the smart appliances) to learning how to construct solar panels, or providing advice to others about how to make their homes more energy efficient.
+You might also be able to try the smart appliances for yourself!

 Find out more about becoming an Energy Champion by calling: 0117 352 1180 or e-mailing: email@example.com